yojoots/allodium/README.rst

   :Language: Python (>= 3.8)
   :Original Author: Neil Booth

-This project is a fork of `kyuupichan/electrumx <https://github.com/kyuupichan/electrumx>`_.
+This project is a fork of `spesmilo/electrumx <https://github.com/spesmilo/electrumx>`_.
-The original author dropped support for Bitcoin, which we intend to keep.
+This version focuses exclusively on Bitcoin support.

 ElectrumX allows users to run their own Electrum server.
 It connects to your full node and indexes the blockchain, allowing efficient querying of the history of